 Share on Pinterest Cheese is safe in moderation for people with diabetes.
 People with diabetes can safely eat cheese as part of a balanced, healthful diet.
 As with other foods, moderation is key, and so a diet that includes too much cheese would be harmful to people with or without diabetes.

-Is ice cream bad for diabetics?
+Is oatmeal good for diabetics?

 Oatmeal, that hearty, humble breakfast staple, can be a great addition to a diabetes diet.
 A widely available whole grain, oats are rich in fiber along with essential minerals, such as magnesium, potassium, calcium, and iron, according to the Harvard T.H.
 Chan School of Public Health.